Women's Sunday: Processions

 Stewards met attendees at the stations when they arrived in London in special trains from around the country.
 Around 30,000 women marched to Hyde Park in seven processions, each of which was headed by a chief marshal, who, in turn, led group marshals, captains and banner marshals.
 Emmeline Pankhurst, dressed in purple and accompanied by Elizabeth Wolstenholme-Elmy, led a procession from Euston Road.
 At Paddington, Annie Kenney led women from Wales, the Midlands and the West of England.
 Christabel Pankhurst and Emmeline Pethick-Lawrence led a procession from the Victoria Embankment.
 Also, 5,000 marched from Kensington, along with five brass bands.

 Other attendees included Sylvia Pankhurst, Maud Pember Reeves, Mary Gawthorpe, Ethel Snowden, Keir Hardie, Louie Cullen, Hanna Sheehy-Skeffington, George Bernard Shaw, H. G. Wells, Thomas Hardy and Israel Zangwill.
-It was said that 300,000 spectators had witnessed the 700 suffragists with their embroidered banners.
+It was said that 300,000 spectators had witnessed the 700 suffragettes with their embroidered banners.
 The Daily Chronicle stated, "Never, has so vast a throng gathered in London to witness a parade of political forces".
 The Standard claimed, "From first to last it was a great meeting, daringly conceived, splendidly stage-managed, and successfully carried out.
 Hyde Park has probably never seen a greater crowd of people".